AdobeDocs/campaign-classic.en/help/web/using/creating-a-landing-page.md

 ## Step 3 - Publishing content {#step-3---publishing-content}

 Content is published from the Web application dashboard.
-Click the **[!UICONTROL Publication]** button to run it.
+Click the **[!UICONTROL Publish]** button to run it.

 ![](assets/dce_uc1_pub_dashboard.png)